 The application fee can vary from vessel to vessel so we have made our fee structure as easy to follow as possible.
 The Fees section below details all of the options and fees that may be applicable.

-These are the YDSA Certifying Authority fees that are separate from any fees the Coding Surveyor may charge for carrying out the survey.
-An annual declaration and fee is required but not all vessels require an annual inspection.
+These are the YDSA Certifying Authority fees and are separate from any fees the Coding Surveyor may charge for carrying out the survey.
+An annual declaration and fee is required, but not all vessels require an annual inspection by the Coding Surveyor.
 All vessels require a Mid-Term Inspection between years 3 and 4 to ensure the boat remains compliant.

 We accept the following methods of payment:

-- Debit/Credit Card (see Payment Forms section below)
+- Debit or Credit Card (see Payment Forms section below)